rage/java-programming/data/part-8/2-hash-map.md

 <img src="../img/drawings/part8.2-hashmap.png" alt="A value in a hashmap is looked up based on a key."/>

 <!-- Mikäli hajautustaulussa ei ole haettavaa avainta, palauttaa hajautustaulun metodi `get` `null`-viitteen. -->
-If the hash map does not contained the key used for the search, its `get` method returns a `null` reference.
+If the hash map does not contain the key used for the search, its `get` method returns a `null` reference.

 <!-- ```java
 HashMap<String, String> numerot = new HashMap<>();